 Achosion marwolaethau Statistical bulletins

-Deaths related to drug poisoning in England and Wales from 1993 onwards, by cause of death, sex, age and substances involved in the death.
+Deaths related to drug poisoning in England and Wales from 1993 to 2019, by cause of death, sex, age and substances involved in the death.

 Death rates of pre-term, full-term and post-term babies and various factors that may influence their survival.

 Registered deaths by age, sex, selected underlying causes of death and the leading causes of death.
 Contains death rates and death registrations by area of residence and single year of age.